Tech-at-DU/Node-Gif-Search/P01-Adding-Middleware/README.md

 ---
-title: "Adding a Template Engine to your Express App"
+# Adding a Template Engine to your Express App
-slug: adding-middleware
 ---

 Now that our NodeJS environment is up and running and we have a basic hello world running in Express, let's extend that with some basic **middleware** like a templating engine.